baijum/selenium-python/source/getting-started.rst

 based on Java's JUnit.
 This module provides the framework for organizing the test cases.
 The `selenium.webdriver` module provides all the WebDriver implementations.
-Currently supported WebDriver implementations are Firefox, Chrome, Ie and Remote.
-The `Keys` class provide keys in the keyboard like RETURN, F1, ALT etc.
+Currently supported WebDriver implementations are Firefox, Chrome, IE and Remote.
+The `Keys` class provides keys in the keyboard like RETURN, F1, ALT etc.

 ::